Attendance Area: a geographic area which defines the student population for which each school is responsible.

 - There is an expectation that all students will complete high school within three years of completing Grade 9.
 Students who are not yet 20 years of age on September 1 and who wish to enrol for additional programming may be accommodated:

-- in a District high school for a fourth year, providing they meet the following criteria:
+- in a Division high school for a fourth year, providing they meet the following criteria:

 - able to complete their program of studies in their fourth year,